shu1r0/ryu_based_simple_router/README.md

 # Ryu-based Simple OpenFlow Router 13

-This program was created for experimentation and study.
+This is a simple router to route IPv4.
+This was created for experimentation and study.

 ## Usage
 You need to write the configuration to `config/config.yaml`